Pulmonary Embolism PE: Overview and Treatment

 - Spinal injury

 - Deep vein thrombosis

 - High blood pressure

 The risk factors for developing PE are directly related to the potential causes.
-For example, obesity and a sedentary lifestyle increases the risk, as it can contribute to developing heart conditions, blood clots, and high blood pressure.
+For example, obesity and a sedentary lifestyle increase the risk, as it can contribute to developing heart conditions, blood clots, and high blood pressure.
 Age is another risk factor, with older runners being at higher risk of spinal injury, which is often a harbinger of embolus development.
-Additionally, the elderly are at a greater risk of developing heart problems or experiencing a stroke, especially if they frequently engage in high intensity exercise such as frequent long distance running.
+Additionally, the elderly are at a greater risk of developing heart problems or experiencing a stroke, especially if they frequently engage in high-intensity exercise such as frequent long-distance running.
 Women experiencing menopause are also at risk of PE, although only during the onset; post-menopause, the risk factor decreases as your body adjusts to the changes.
 Most distressing is that the elderly may have a weaker heart and lungs that are already under greater stress, meaning cases of PE in older runners are much more severe and potentially life-threatening.
 Previous injury is also a risk factor, especially if the injury occurred in the spinal region or required extended rest.
-This risk factor is independent of age, so younger runners that experience spine injury are still at risk of PE.
+This risk factor is independent of age, so younger runners that experience spine injury is still at risk of PE.

 Individuals at Risk for Pulmonary Embolisms:

 - The elderly

 - Women experiencing menopause

 It is surprisingly common for patients to be inaccurately diagnosed with PE.
 This is usually caused by errors in imaging technology, but it can also be due to an alternate condition developing with similar symptoms to a pulmonary embolism.
 This is why it’s important to get an accurate diagnosis, even going so far as to seek out a second opinion since pulmonary embolisms are very serious and potentially life-threatening.